cbrun/cbrun.github.io/_posts/2007-01-01-Twitter-Archive-all.md

 ----

-> RT @Obeo_Corp: Have also a look at this page to get the informations about equivalences and differences  between #SysML and #Arcadia method…
+> RT [Obeo](https://www.obeosoft.com/): Have also a look at this page to get the informations about equivalences and differences  between #SysML and #Arcadia method…

 <img src="{{ site.url }}/media/tweet.ico" width="12" /> [Fri Jul 27 19:00:50 +0000 2018](https://twitter.com/bruncedric/status/1022919758633754625)